sajithkavishan/LensVerse-Landing-Page/README.md

 ## Community

-Join our community of designers and developers to share insights and contributions.
+Join my community of designers and developers to share insights and contributions.
 We value your feedback and ideas for improvements.

 ## Connect with Me

-Follow ME on GitHub for updates.
+Follow Me on GitHub for updates.
 Connect with Me

 LinkedIn - www.linkedin.com/in/sajith-kavishan-948005273